-- Tier 1: only basic own funds, which largely meet all six criteria. - Tier 2: basic own funds if they are not permanently available and ancillary own funds if they meet all six criteria. - Tier 3: all remaining basic and ancillary own funds.
+- Tier 1: only basic own funds, which largely meet all six criteria. - Tier 2: basic own funds if it is not permanently available and ancillary own funds if it meets all six criteria. - Tier 3: all remaining basic and ancillary own funds.